wpswings/subscriptions-for-woocommerce/README.md

 # Description
 **GET SUBSCRIPTIONS FOR WOOCOMMERCE AND INCREASE RECURRING REVENUE.
 MANAGE WOOCOMMERCE SUBSCRIPTION ON YOUR ONLINE & OFFLINE STORE WITH RECURRING BILLINGS ON CHECKOUT PAGES**

-Subscriptions for WooCommerce plugin allow merchants to provide recurring services or products periodically through subscription plans.
-Thus, it helps in collecting the recurring revenue of your store.
+The WooCommerce Subscriptions plugin empowers merchants to establish subscription plans, allowing them to offer services or products regularly.
+This functionality aids in the seamless collection of regular revenue for your online store
 The [**Subscriptions for WooCommerce Pro**](https://wpswings.com/product/subscriptions-for-woocommerce-pro/?utm_source=wpswings-subs-pro&utm_medium=subs-github-page&utm_campaign=subscription-pro) plugin is a solution for a variety of businesses.
 From OTT platform, gym services, monthly allowance dealer, milk services, and online courses to eCommerce stores, revamp your WooCommerce store to sell your recurring services.
 Capture and keep users engaged with your business.

 [**How to Set up Subscriptions on WooCommerce and Boost Recurring Revenue for Free?**](https://www.youtube.com/watch?v=QZO0Q_DT0ik)

 ## WITH THE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN YOU CAN::

-* Provide free-of-cost WooCommerce subscription on products.
 * Generate trouble-free recurring revenue with recurring payments from users.
 * Sell subscription-based products and recurring services for a set period.
+* Compatible with PayPal Standard payment gateway.
-* Convert a simple product-selling eCommerce store into a fully functional WooCommerce subscription-based store.
+* Convert your online store to a WooCommerce subscription-based store.
-* Provide your customers a free trial of subscription-based products and services and build loyalty.
+* Provide free trials of subscription-based products & services to your customers.
-* Limit the free trial and set the frequency for it.
-* Charge recurring subscription fees for your products and services.
 * Cancel WooCommerce subscriptions anytime.
+* Get updated order notes with reasons for failed recurring payments (Stripe & PayPal).
 * Subscription status will be on hold when order status fails.
 * Subscriptions will automatically be canceled when the order is canceled.
-* Include any type of recurring product to sell in your store.
+* Multistep setup for auto configurations of the Subscriptions WooCommerce plugin and its requirements.
+* Set up WooCommerce Subscription plugin flow through the multistep form
 * Show Recurring Frequency in the subscription List Table.
-* Multistep setup for auto configurations of the Subscription WooCommerce plugin and its requirements.
-* Enable log.
-Store managers require these log files and WooCommerce developers can automatically generate them based on specific logging parameters.
+* Automatically generate subscription error logs based on specific logging parameters.
-* Use popular payment gateways with subscriptions for WooCommerce.
+* Support Stripe and PayPal payment Gateway with subscriptions for WooCommerce
-* Email notifications for failed subscription renewal orders.
+* Email notifications for subscription renewal orders.

-### SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN MEETS YOUR REQUIREMENT, SO
+### Kickstart Your Subscription Business, SO
 [**Download Now !!**](https://downloads.wordpress.org/plugin/subscriptions-for-woocommerce.zip)

 ## WHAT IS INCLUDED IN OUR FREE SUBSCRIPTIONS FOR WOOCOMMERCE PLUGIN